What is product discovery and why is it important?

 The team then collaborates to eliminate untenable concepts and prioritize potential solutions they think could work.
 To weed out the bad ideas, design teams will often present their concepts and vote based on criteria such as user value, business impact, and technical feasibility.

 After prioritization, design teams create low-fidelity prototypes or mockups of the selected solutions.
-They identify test participants that fit their target audience and then run usability tests, interviews or surveys to test the prototypes and gather feedback.
+Teams hone their designs into a minimum viable product (MVP) to gather essential customer feedback and validate the product concept.
+They identify test participants that fit their target audience and then run usability tests, interviews, or surveys to test the prototypes and gather insights.
+Gathering continuous user feedback ensures that the product team stays aligned with customer needs.

 Iteration and validation